deveshm/connormcgarr.github.io/_posts/2020-02-01-x64-Kernel-Shellcode-Revisited-and-SMEP-Bypass.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_04.png" alt="">

 Perfect.
-Stepping through, we should land on our next ROP gadget- which will move RCX (wanted value to disable SMEP) into CR4.
+Stepping through, we should land on our next ROP gadget- which will move RCX (desired value to disable SMEP) into CR4.

 <img src="{{ site.url }}{{ site.baseurl }}/images/64_05.png" alt="">